hummingbird-project/hummingbird-docs/Hummingbird.docc/Examples/HelloExample.md

 # Hello Example

-Example demonstaritng how to setup and start up a server
+Example demonstrating how to setup and start up a server.

 > The source code for this example can be found [here](https://github.com/hummingbird-project/hummingbird-examples/tree/main/hello).